CompTIA Security+ Exam Notes

 NTFS (New Technology File System)

-NTFS, or New Technology File System, is a file system that organizes, stores, and manages files on a storage device.
-It is the primary file system for recent versions of Windows and Windows Server.
+NTFS, or New Technology File System, is a file system that organizes, stores and manages files on a storage device.
+It is the primary file system for recent Windows and Windows Server versions.
 NTFS is used for:

 Storage: